Preetikajamwal/trial1/README.md

-# trial1 this project is for trial js101 perpose
+# trial1 this project is for trial js101 purpose